MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-activities-investigate-script.md

 - "data": the returned data.
 Will contain up to "limit" number of records each iteration.
 If there are more records to be pulled (hasNext=true), the last few records will be dropped to ensure that all data is listed only once.
 - "hasNext": Boolean.
 Denotes whether another iteration on the data is needed.
 - "nextQueryFilters": If another iteration is needed, it contains the consecutive JSON query to be run.
 Use this as the "filters" parameter in the next request.
-Note that if the "hasNext" parameter is set to False, this parameter will be missing as you've iterated over all of the data.
+Note that if the "hasNext" parameter is set to False, this parameter will be missing since you've iterated over all of the data.

 The following Python example gets all the activities from the past day from Exchange Online.